akshaysubr/WCHR-regent/README.md

 - HDF5 for file I/O. Make sure Regent is also installed with HDF5 support.
 In `IO.rg`, change the location to the HDF5 library.

 ## Running the code
 To run the code, first navigate to the `/src/` directory.
 Ensure that the `problem.rg` symlink is linked to the right problem file.
 In the problem file, you can set the number of grid points in each direction and set the initial conditions.
+Also set the `HDF_ROOT` environment variable to the path of your HDF5 library installation to use the file I/O features.

 Run the code using `<path/to/regent.py> main.rg`.